tomasko123456/tomasko123456/README.md

   - EXCEPT SUNDAY
   - AND EVERY SECOND MONDAY OR THUESDAY
   - THANK YOU for your kidness OE wissdom.
   - WATCH ME RISE OR LET ME
+  - thanks

 <!---